-Submit a customized CV that follows the ERA instructions described in the program guidelines.
+Submit a customized CV following the formatting instructions provided by the sponsor (including all of the categories outlined in the program guidelines).
 Your CV must be in Arial 12-point font; failure to follow formatting requirements will result in your CV being deemed ineligible.